jryans/debug-info-issues/DWARF/variable-definition-within-scope/issue.md

 LLVM IR however is fully aware when a source variable first becomes live, so finding a way to pass this through to DWARF would improve metrics.

+Thinking a bit further though... why don't existing tools try going from declaration line to address and treat that as the start of the live window?

 ## IR

 ```llvm